MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/custom-page-localize.md

 For example, all localized string files might have the name `CustomPageLoc.LanguageID.resx`, which means for English it is `CustomPageLoc.1033.resx`, for French `CustomPageLoc.1036.resx`, and for Arabic `CustomPageLoc.1025.resx`.
 The display name for every file added must be the same name.

 In the example below all files have `CPLoc` as the display name. *The display name must be the same to ensure all localized content is used properly on a custom page for each language.*  We recommend that you add the corresponding name for the language in the **Description** field to help identify the content when you view the files in the custom page designer.
-Also, you'll need to add the same language's RESX that you're working in.
+Also, you'll need to add the same language's RESX file that you're working in.
 For example, if you are authoring in English, be sure to add the English RESX file.

 :::image type="content" source="media/page-localization/studio-web-resource-dialog.png"alt-text="Power Apps Studio web resource dialog.":::

-After you have added your web resource to your solution make sure, you publish your changes to ensure the file is included and available.
-Then you can add it to your custom page.
+After you have added your web resource to your solution, make sure to publish your changes.
+Publishing ensures the file is available to add to your custom page.
 Here's a screenshot of the web resource RESX files that have been added to a solution and are now available to add to a custom page.

 :::image type="content" source="media/page-localization/studio-web-resource-panel.png"alt-text="Power Apps Studio web resource panel.":::

 ## Add localized files to your custom page

-You can add localized files to your custom page when you're creating or editing a page.
+Add localized files to your custom page when you're creating or editing a page.

 To add a language to your page, select the **Resources** icon on the left to open the **Resources** pane.